 After finishing integration testing and developers collect all functions and items, testers will be performed system testing, it means doing test whole system.

+System test thì dựa trên cái gì, tài liệu nào?

 If any bugs are found, developers have to fix and testers will verify them.
 System test is ended only when test cases are passed and no bug is found.

 Rule for filling test result: